ma-graff/ma-graff.github.io/_pages/about.md

 ## Contact

-If you have any questions or would like to collaborate on a project, feel free to reach out to me.
-You can find my contact information on the sidebar.
+Please feel free to reach out to me.
+You can [email](mailto:mggeospatial@gmail.com) me or use my other contact information on the sidebar to the left.

 Thank you for visiting my website!